 The holidays are even a shorter time period in your life.
-Make the most of them by editing your list and then check it twice to make sure that everything you do produces joy.
+Make the most of them by editing your more joy list and then check it twice to make sure that everything you do produces joy.

-I promise your holidays will be merrier and brighter and when the new year rolls around, you will have less to put away and more happy, positive energy to start the new year.
+I promise your holidays will be merrier and brighter and when the new year rolls around, you will have less to put away and have more happy, positive energy to start the new year.

 Give yourself permission this year to do the holidays exactly how you want… in your own style.